Enriched Pre-trained Transformers for Joint Slot Filling and Intent Detection: Proposed Approach

 Traditionally, BERT and subsequent BERT-style models use a special token ([CLS]) to denote the beginning of a sequence.
 In the original paper~\citep{devlin-etal-2019-bert}, the authors attach a binary classification loss to it for predicting whether two sequences follow each other in the text (next sentence prediction, or NSP).
 Adding such an objective forces the last residual block to pool a contextualized representation for the whole sentence from the penultimate layer, which should have a more semantic, rather then task-specific meaning.
 The latter strives to improve downstream sentence-level classification tasks.
 However, its effectiveness has been recently debated in the literature~\citep{lample2019cross,joshi2019spanbert,yang2019xlnet,lan2019albert}.
 It has been even argued that it should be removed \citep{liu2019roberta}.

 Here, the task is to jointly learn two strongly correlated tasks, as using representations from the last, task-specific layer is more natural compared to using the pooled one from the [CLS] token.
 Therefore, we introduce a pooling attention layer to better model the relationship between the task-specific representations for each token and for the intent.
 We further adopt a global concat attention~\citep{luong-etal-2015-effective} as a throughput mechanism.
-Namely, we learn a function ($f_{attn}$) to predict the attention weights $\alpha_{int}$ for each token.
-We obtain $f_{attn}$ by multiplying the outputs from the language model $H \in \mathbb{R}^{N \times d_h}$ by a latent weight matrix~$W_{int\_e} \in \mathbb{R}^{d_h \times d_h}$, where $N$ is the number of tokens in an example and $d_h$ is the hidden size of the Transformer.
+Namely, we learn an alignment function to predict the attention weights $\alpha_{int}$ for each token.
+We obtain the latter by multiplying the outputs from the language model $H \in \mathbb{R}^{N \times d_h}$ by a latent weight matrix~$W_{int\_e} \in \mathbb{R}^{d_h \times d_h}$, where $N$ is the number of tokens in an example and $d_h$ is the hidden size of the Transformer.
 This is followed by a non-linear $tanh$ activation.
 In order to obtain importance logit for each token, we multiply the latter by a projection vector $v \in \mathbb{R}^{d_h}$ (shown in Eq.~\ref{eq:fattn}).
 We further normalize and scale~\citep{NIPS2017_7181:transformer} to obtain the attention weights.

 Finally, we gather a hidden representation $h_{int}$ as a weighted sum of all attention inputs, and we pass it through a $tanh$ activation (see Eq.~\ref{eq:hidden:intent}).
 For the final prediction, we use a linear projection on top of $h_{int}$.
-Finally, we apply dropouts on $h_{int}$, and as proposed in~\citet{NIPS2017_7181:transformer}, on the attention weights.
+Finally, we apply dropouts on $h_{int}$, and on the attention weights~\cite{NIPS2017_7181:transformer}.